I had some extra potatoes, so I decided to make some latkes. It was surprisingly simple, and really delicious.

 Directions:

 Heat up a sauce pan on medium heat.
 Melt the butter in the bottom of the sauce pan, pour in sweetened condensed milk, chocolate chips, and cocoa powder.
 In seconds the ingredients start to melt together into an amazing hot fudge sauce.
+I imagine once this fudge cools you could even use it as an icing, or in the middle of cakes as well.

 Random Tikka Craving!